consequently/consequently-hugo/content/writing/mlce-ge2.md

-surprising that an everyday idea like contingentism needs defence, but natural reasoning principles concerning possibility and necessity on the one hand, and the existential and universal quantifiers on the other, have led some to *necessitism*, the alternate view, that everything that exists, exists neces- sarily.
+surprising that an everyday idea like contingentism needs defence, but natural reasoning principles concerning possibility and necessity on the one hand, and the existential and universal quantifiers on the other, have led some to *necessitism*, the alternate view, that everything that exists, exists necessarily.

 Almost all recent work on the semantics of possibility, necessity and the quantifiers---and its metaphysics---makes essential use of possible worlds